misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

 #### MDT with LAPS considered harmful ####

-The primary issue with LAPS and MDT alongside one another is that during deployment, if LAPS is active, the password for the Administrator account may be reset by LAPS then MDT will not be able to continue its Task Sequence; the machine expects to be able to log in as Administrator with the credentials that were previously set in the Task Sequence creation, but they've been changed by LAPS.
-[MDT puts its login information into the "Default" login (sometimes called autologon) areas of the registry](https://docs.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon) at the start of deployment and will fail to login and continue if they've been changed since then.
-Where the deployments fail may be inconsistent depending on how long the sequence runs, your LAPS settings, and your luck with timing.
+The primary issue with LAPS and MDT alongside one another is that during deployment, if LAPS is active, the password for the Administrator account may be reset by LAPS, then MDT will not be able to continue its Task Sequence; the machine expects to be able to log in as Administrator with the credentials that were previously set in the Task Sequence creation, but they've since been changed by LAPS.
+[MDT puts its login information into the "Default" login areas (sometimes called autologon) of the registry](https://docs.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon) at the start of deployment and will fail to login and continue if they've been changed after.
+Where the deployments fail may be inconsistent depending on how long the sequence runs, your LAPS settings, and your luck with Group Policy Update timing.

 There's several popular strategies for dealing with this:
 1. Place the computers you're building in a "staging OU" with blocked inheritance, where the LAPS GPOs do not apply.